CoderDojoTC/python-minecraft/README.md

 The actual MCPi API v0.1_1 has been unceremoniously included in this repository in the interest of getting students up and running quickly.
 It was obtained from [pi.minecraft.net](http://pi.minecraft.net/).

-Go [here](/SETUP_README.md) for instructions on how to get your environemnt up and running.
+Go [here](/SETUP_README.md) for instructions on how to get the rest of your environemnt up and running.

 Coordinate System
 ------------------